mbelyavsky/unity-amnesia-physics/README.md

 other object equipped with a Rigidbody component.

 How to use it:
-1. Create a prefab with a small standart sphere object inside (or anything small). sphere object is used for debug purposes only.
-2. Attach sphere prefab and 2 images as UI Image elements to the script in editor.
+1. Attach 2 images as UI Image elements to the script in editor.
-3. Attach main camera.
+2. Attach camera.
-4. Enjoy!
+3. Enjoy!

 The script only works with rigidbody objects.